q3769/conseq4j/README.md

     }
     ...
 ```
-To speed up the process, you really want to do Setup 2 if you can, except you can't: Imagine the order is a t-shirt, and the shopper changed the size of the shirt between Medium and Large back and forth for like 10 times, and eventually settled on Medium.
+To speed up the process, you really want to do Setup 2 if you can, except you can't: Imagine the order is for a t-shirt, and the shopper changed the size of the shirt between Medium and Large back and forth for like 10 times, and eventually settled on Medium.
 The 10 size changing events got posted to the message provider (e.g. an EMS queue, a Kafka topic, ...) in the same order the shopper placed them.
 At the time, though, your consumer application was brought down for maintenance, so the 10 events were held by the message provider.
 Now your consumer application came back online, and all the 10 events were delivered to you in the correct order albeit within a very short period of time.
 ### Setup 2
 ```
 public class MessageConsumer {